Support

 Source: Kupi.com AI

-Traveler photos:
+Traveller photos:

-If you want to experience the tranquility and majesty of traditional Japan, head to Meiji Jingu.
+If you want to experience the tranquility and grandeur of traditional Japan, head to Meiji Jingu.
 This is one of the city's most significant Shinto shrines, dedicated to Emperor Meiji and his consort.
 The shrine is surrounded by a dense forest that creates a sense of seclusion and silence right in the middle of the bustling metropolis.

 Meiji Jingu.
 Illustration.